Last Updated on November 29, 2020

 Here’s the answer:

-- If you live in the United States, the answer is NO. Aldi stores in the United States are not giving away food to anyone who shows up on Christmas Eve.
+- If you live in the United States, the answer is NO. Aldi stores in the United States are not giving away food to people who are homeless who show up on Christmas Eve.

-- If you live in the United Kingdom, the answer is NOT EXACTLY.
-While some Aldi stores in the United Kingdom gave away food to charitable organizations in 2017 and are doing so again in 2018, they’re not giving food away to individual people.
+- If you live in the United Kingdom, the answer is YES, BUT ONLY TO PRE-REGISTERED CHARITIES.
+While some Aldi stores in the United Kingdom gave away food to charitable organizations in 2017, 2018, 2019, and again in 2020, they’re not giving food away to individual people but rather to charities that have pre-registered.

-The big problem here is that the original message fails to share specific details such as store locations or countries.
-Because of that, many people in the United States and in Ireland who saw it incorrectly believed their Aldi stores were offering food in their own countries.
+The problem is that the original message on social media fails to share specific details such as store locations or countries.
+Because of that, many people in the United States and in Ireland who saw it incorrectly believed their local Aldi stores were offering food in their own countries.
 Aldi, however, is not giving away food on Christmas Eve in the United States or Ireland.

 The website ThatsNonsense.com states the original viral message, which started spreading just before Christmas in 2017, was about Aldi UK.
-That does not mean that people in the United Kingdom can simply show up at Aldi stores and receive food on Christmas Eve, though.
-You must represent a charitable organization, and you must have signed up before a November 18th deadline.
-Ironically, that deadline passed before the rumors went viral online this year.
+But people in the United Kingdom cannot simply show up at Aldi stores and receive food on Christmas Eve.
+In the U.K., you must represent a charitable organization and, as was the case in years past, in 2020 you had to register beforehand.
+In 2020, charities need to register before December 7th.

-A news station in Washington, D.C., contacted an Aldi spokesperson who confirmed that U.S. stores are not handing out leftover food to the homeless.
+In 2018, a news station in Washington, D.C., contacted an Aldi spokesperson who confirmed that U.S. stores were not handing out leftover food to the homeless on Christmas Eve.
 Read more at this link.
-The Aldi spokesperson did state that Aldi gives back to the community by partnering with Feeding America.
+However, Aldi products are staples at many food pantries in the U.S., and the Aldi spokesperson quoted in the link above did state that Aldi gives back to the community by partnering with Feeding America.
+But Aldi US is not participating in the Christmas Eve giveaway that is being shared on social media, as that refers to the program in the United Kingdom.

-A spokesperson from Aldi Ireland also confirmed that the giveaway only applied to stores in the U.K.
+A spokesperson from Aldi Ireland also confirmed in 2018 that the giveaway only applied to stores in the U.K.

-As always, we recommend doing some fact checking or Googling before passing along a viral message.
-Even if you think the person who shared the viral post is trustworthy (like your Great-Aunt Edith), you can’t be sure that person did his or her own fact checking before passing it on.
-If you are not sure whether a viral story about Aldi is legitimate, you can contact Aldi U.S. to ask them any questions at this link.
+As always, we recommend doing some fact checking before sharing a post on social media.
+If you are not sure whether a story about Aldi is legitimate, you can contact Aldi U.S. to ask them any questions at this link.